elbecerrasoto/pandoomain/README.md

 This pipeline helps identify functional and evolutionary patterns by analyzing *Protein Domain Architecture* and *Gene Neighborhood* data.

-Some biological questions are better approached at the domain level rather than at raw sequence level.
+Some biological questions are better approached at the domain level rather than at the raw sequence level.
 This pipeline extends that idea to entire *Gene Neighborhoods*.

 ### Domain Representation